The Symmetrical Triangle

-Although it is possible for symmetrical triangles to signal important trend reversals, they are far more likely to signal a continuation of the current trend.
+Although it is possible for symmetrical triangles to signal important reversals, they are more likely to signal continuation.
 Which direction the next big move will be can only be established once a breakout (or breakdown) is confirmed.

-Trend: To be considered a continuation pattern, a clear trend should be present.
-The trend is usually a month old or more, with the symmetrical triangle pattern marking the consolidation period before pursuing the same trend following a breakout (or breakdown).
+Trend: To consider a continuation pattern, a clear trend should be present.
+The symmetrical triangle pattern often marks the consolidation period before pursuing the same trend following a breakout (or breakdown).

-Four Point Touch: In order for a trend line to be confirmed, at least 2 touch points are needed, therefore 2 trend lines are needed to form the symmetrical triangle pattern.
-Essentially a minimum of 4 touch points are needed to begin considering the formation of a symmetrical triangle.
+Four Point Touch: To confirm a trend line, we need at least 2 touch points.
+Once we have 2 trend lines, it can form the symmetrical triangle pattern.
+Essentially, we need to see a minimum of 4 touch points to form a symmetrical triangle.
 Lets look over ABEV as an example in the chart below.
 The second high (2) should always be at a lower price than the first high (1), which will form the down sloping resistance line.
 The second low (4) should always be higher than the first low (3), which will form the up sloping support line.
 Ideal patterns form with 6 points (3 on each side) before a breakout occurs.

 Volume: During the life cycle of the symmetrical triangle pattern, as the trading range decreases, as should the volume.
 This refers to the tightening consolidation before the breakout (or breakdown).